 The -5V portion of the power supply contains a switching regulator which is controlled using the constant width, variable rate pulse technique.
-This technique has the advantage of producing a constant power output.

-The -5V is obtained from the unregulated power bus by using a coil in the "flyback" mode; i.e., when the coil is charged with a positive voltage and that voltage is removed, the coil reverses polarity (flys back) and a negative voltage is produced.
+The -5V is obtained from the unregulated power bus by using a coil in the "flyback" mode; i.e., when the coil is charged with a positive voltage and that voltage is removed, the coil reverses polarity (flies back) and a negative voltage is produced.

 The regulation is obtained as follows: the unregulated power bus is switched through a power transistor to the flyback coil and output filter.
 The filtered output is fed back to an error amplifier which compares the output voltage to a reference voltage.
-The output of this error amplifier triggers the constant width pulse generator.
+The output of this error amplifier controls the constant width pulse generator.
 This constant width pulse is used to control the switching of the power transistor.
 If the output voltage is found to be too low (in this case, too negative) compared to the reference voltage, the pulse repetition rate is decreased.
 If the output voltage is too high compared to the reference voltage, the repetition rate is increased.